EnMod/noel-quiles-www/README.md

 # What the Flexbox?!
 Archive

-My comments on @wesbos's excellent primer to flexbox are in this repo, along with some of my own commentary on them
+My comments on @wesbos's excellent primer to flexbox are in this repo, sprinkled throughout each exercise's code.

-Check out the exercises in action at [wtflex.noelquiles.com](wtflex.noelquiles.com)
+Check out the exercises in action at [wtflex.noelquiles.com](wtflex.noelquiles.com)!